15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/interiordecorating/comments/1pase15/need_help_with_living_room_design/

-Gold-trimmed white panels frame the walls, creating a sense of architecture that the room likely didn’t have originally. r/Usual_Cell_8847 positions a gray sectional facing a tufted bench that serves as a coffee table.
-The mix of furniture styles from modern to traditional gives the space personality without feeling like a showroom.
+A gray sectional faces a tufted bench that serves as a coffee table.
+The mix of furniture styles from modern to traditional gives the space personality without feeling like a confused showroom that can’t decide what it wants to be.

 Multi-Functional Space with Desk Integration